What is Form SC2?

 What are the eligibility criteria for Statutory Sick Pay (SSP)?

 To qualify for Statutory Sick Pay (SSP) and complete an SC2 form, employees must meet specific eligibility criteria.
 Firstly, you need to be legally employed and earn at least the Lower Earnings Limit (LEL) for National Insurance, which is reviewed annually.
 To qualify, you must have been off work due to illness for at least four consecutive days, including weekends and non-working days.
 SSP is only payable starting from the fourth qualifying day of your sickness absence.
-Additionally, you must not have already claimed the maximum 28 weeks of SSP within a benefit year.
-Self-employed individuals, those earning below the LEL, or employees receiving maternity pay are not eligible.
-Submitting the SC2 form accurately documents your sickness and ensures that your employer has the necessary information to process your claim.

 1. Employee Details

-- Full name and National Insurance number.
+- Full Name and National Insurance number

 2. Details of Sickness